Satisfactory Academic Progress for††††††††††††††††††††††††††††††††† UPPS No. 07.07.01

 2) A second baccalaureate requires no more than 30 hours, which will allow 45 attempted hours (30 * 150% = 45 hours).
 This calculation will apply to all second baccalaureate programs.

-3) A certification seeking program requires no more than 21 hours, which will allow 31 attempted hours (21 * 150% = 31 hours).
-This calculation will apply to all certification programs.
+*3) An undergraduate certificate seeking program requires no more than 16 hours, which will allow 24 attempted hours (16 * 150% = 24 hours).
+This calculation will apply to all undergraduate certificate programs.

 b.
 All grades that represent earned grades such as A, B, C, D, F, and CR will count toward the total attempted hours.
 Each repeated course will also count toward this total.
 Grades of I, W, and PR, which represent non-credit semester hours, will also count toward the total attempted hours.

-c.
-Pace of Completion (Earned Hours): The quantitative measure for undergraduate (first baccalaureate and second baccalaureate) and certification seeking students requires that the student earn a minimum number of semester credit hours relative to the total attempted hours, including credit hours transferred from another school.
+*c.† Pace of Completion (Earned Hours): The quantitative measure for undergraduate (first baccalaureate and second baccalaureate) and undergraduate certificate seeking students requires that they earn a minimum number of semester credit hours relative to the total attempted hours, including credit hours transferred from another school.
 If the number of completed hours drops below 70% of attempted hours, including those courses for which the student received no financial aid, the student will be placed on financial aid suspension.
 All coursework, including transfer hours, are included in the overall calculation.

 1) If a student attempts 30 credit hours while working on his or her baccalaureate, he or she must complete a minimum of 21 credit hours (pace = 21 / 30 = 70%) in order to meet SAP for the next year.
 All partial credit hours are rounded down to the nearest hour.